ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/ucsc/aiealab/20240514-nikhilwani/index.md

 My name is Nikhil.
 I am an ML researcher who works at the intersection of NLP, ML, and HCI.
 I previously worked as a Machine Learning Engineer II at [VMware](https://vmware.com/) and spent some wonderful summers interning with ML teams at [NVIDIA](https://www.nvidia.com/) and [IIT Bombay](https://www.iitb.ac.in/).
 I also recently graduated from the [University of Southern California (USC)](https://usc.edu/) with [honors](https://www.cs.usc.edu/academic-programs/masters/cs_ms_honors/) in Computer Science and a master's thesis.

-This year at Google Summer of Code (GSoC 24), I will be working on [developing trustworthy large language models](https://ucsc-ospo.github.io/project/osre24/ucsc/aiealab/).
-I’m very grateful to be mentored by [Prof. Lelani Gilpin](https://people.ucsc.edu/~lgilpin/) at the [AIEA lab, UC Santa Cruz](https://aiea-lab.github.io/).
+This year at Google Summer of Code (GSoC 24), I will be working on [developing trustworthy large language models](/project/osre24/ucsc/aiealab/).
+I’m very grateful to be mentored by {{% mention lgilpin %}} at the [AIEA lab, UC Santa Cruz](https://aiea-lab.github.io/).
 I truly admire the flexibility and ownership she allows me in pursuing my ideas independently within this project.
 Please feel free to peruse my accepted GSoC proposal [here](https://drive.google.com/drive/folders/16DHlcHGS7psoFXYc5q2L2-GOsLwIBXl1?usp=drive_link).

 **Project:**
 My project has a tangible outcome:  An open-source, end-to-end, full-stack web app with a hybrid trustworthy LLM in the backend.